peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Returns:</b>

-An ExtendedRational object.
+An arbitrary-precision rational number.

 ### Remainder

     public PeterO.ExtendedRational Remainder(
         PeterO.ExtendedRational otherValue);

-Finds the remainder that results when this instance is divided by the value of a ExtendedRational object.
+Finds the remainder that results when this instance is divided by the value of an arbitrary-precision rational number.

 <b>Parameters:</b>

- * <i>otherValue</i>: An ExtendedRational object.
+ * <i>otherValue</i>: An arbitrary-precision rational number.

 <b>Returns:</b>